WLBF/mit-6.828/x86-calling-conventions/x86-calling-convention.md

 2. Push the parameters onto the stack.

-3. Use `call` instruction, places the retrun address onto stack, and branches to the subroutine code.
+3. Use `call` instruction, push  the retrun address onto stack, and branches to the subroutine code.

 ## Callee prologue